 Bookkeeping efficiency: The software should offer automation features, such as automated data entry, bank reconciliation, and expense categorization, to simplify bookkeeping tasks and reduce the likelihood of errors.

 Integration capabilities: Your inventory, invoicing, and bookkeeping software should seamlessly integrate with the other tools you’re using, such as e-commerce platforms, CRM systems, payment gateways, and fleet cards, to streamline workflows and improve data accuracy.
 Fleet cards, for example, can be a vital tool for businesses managing vehicle-related expenses.
 Integrating fleet card data with your accounting software can provide a more comprehensive view of your business expenses, making it easier to monitor fuel costs, vehicle maintenance, and other related expenses.
+Another example is lien notice management – the handling and tracking of legal notifications and documents related to potential liens.
+Integrating lien notice management with your accounting system, you can maintain a centralized system for tracking and managing these important documents.
+This integration enhances your overall workflow by providing a seamless flow of information and enabling you to stay on top of your financial obligations and legal responsibilities.

 Considering additional features that can add value